-Beginning Monday, June 15, we will expose the Holy Eucharist every weekday from 11:00 am – 12:00 pm, with the Holy Mass to follow.
+On Friday, we expose the Holy Eucharist at 11:00 am with the Holy Mass to follow at 12:10 pm.

 The Eucharist is the source and summit of the Christian life.
 The Eucharist so important, it is considered the center of the life of the particular Church (CCC 893).
 All the other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it (CCC 1324).
 In Catholic churches and chapels, the Eucharist is reserved in a secure metal receptacle called a Tabernacle.
 The dignity, placing, and security of the Eucharistic tabernacle fosters our adoration before the Lord, who is really present there (CCC 1183).
 The essential signs of the Eucharistic sacrament are wheat bread and grape wine (CCC 1412).